natcap/invest.users-guide/source/en/urban_nature_access.rst

       user may optionally provide more detailed information on how far people are likely to travel to make use of different kinds of urban nature.
-For example, people may travel farther to visit large parks as compared to pocket parks.
+For example, people may travel farther to visit large parks as compared to local pocket parks.
 See :ref:`una-radii-per-urban-nature-class`

 -  For a more detailed understanding of the supply of urban nature to